 Methylphenidate is the drug more commonly known as Ritalin.
 It is classified as a central nervous system stimulant and only available as a prescription medication.

-Methylphenidate is available for consumption in different preparations and in various forms, such as instant-release or extended-release.
+Methylphenidate is available in different preparations and forms, such as instant-release or extended-release oral formulations and transdermal patches.
 The precise mechanisms through which methylphenidate acts on the body are not entirely understood.

 The FDA has classified methylphenidate as a Schedule II drug, which means it has a high potential for abuse, leading to physical or psychological dependence.